-Ensure that the school Attendance Lead keeps a central record of all children on a part-time timetable and has robust mechanisms in place for ensuring the regular review of these arrangements.
+Ensure that the Senior Attendance Champion keeps a central record of all children on a part-time timetable and has robust mechanisms in place for ensuring the regular review of these arrangements.
 The Governing Board or Trust should be informed of any part-time timetables and make arrangements for monitoring the use of these.

-Recording/Coding of part-time timetables
+5.3 Recording/Coding of part-time timetables